han4wluc/han4wluc.com/src/blog/2024/02-choosing-eleventy-to-build-a-blog.md

 ## Build time and runtime

 Elevently does everything at the build time, and has zero footprint at runtime.
-It allows you to choose any technology you want for the runtime.
+This allows you to choose any technology you want for the runtime.
 This non intrusive feature is really important for me.
 In fact the page right now does not use any javascript except for the `rettangoli` dependency.
 This gives me full control of how the webpage is implemented.

 ## How it compares to other frameworks